 In Da Nang City, many schools have implemented Circular 29/2024, but school principals complain that it is difficult to take primary responsibility.

 According to Mr. Do Dinh Dao, Principal of Nguyen Huu Tho High School (District 4, Ho Chi Minh City), there are some situations that still cause concern, such as students wanting to take extra classes with their regular teachers but are not allowed.
-Or the situation where a student goes to the center to register for extra classes and is accidentally placed in the same class as their regular teacher, is that a violation?
+Or the situation where a student comes to the center to register for extra classes and is accidentally placed in the same class as their regular teacher, is that a violation?
 "The principal cannot go to the teacher's extra class to see if there are any students that the teacher is teaching in the class" - Mr. Dao raised the difficulty.

 The leader of the Ho Chi Minh City Department of Education and Training emphasized that Circular 29/2024 stipulating that teachers teaching at public schools are not allowed to organize or operate tutoring centers is in accordance with the provisions of the Law on Civil Servants.
-On the other hand, teachers must teach the entire content of the lesson in the main class, so that students can form and develop their self-study ability, avoiding extra study for a test or an exam.
+On the other hand, teachers must teach the entire content of the lesson in the main class, so that students can form and develop their self-study ability, avoiding taking extra classes for a test or an exam.

 Can organize gifted education